xyloid/hfi_backend/README.md

 ## How to Start

-- run `npm start` in the project root
+- run `npm start` in the project root dir
+    - There is a `.env` file, which is used to store `PORT`, `MONGODB_URI`, etc. It is not included in the github repo.